 Project 2 — Für Zwei

-Für Zwei is an interactive audio/visual installation created with photography student, Giovanna Elia and advised by RISD professors Mark Cetilia and Farah Al Qasimi.
+Für Zwei is an interactive audio/visual installation created with Giovanna Elia and advised by RISD professors Mark Cetilia and Farah Al Qasimi.
 The piece is inspired by our research in the underground music communities in Berlin, Paris, and London, and aims to translate memories through an installation that recontextualizes digital and analog technologies.

 Project 3 — Mixed Signals App & Rave